Wind turbines a bigger waste that eHealth

 The Danish study finds that the energy technology sector in Denmark from 1999 to 2006 underperformed the broader manufacturing sector in Denmark by an average of 13% in terms of value added, reducing Danish GDP by approximately $270-million compared to what it would have been if the wind sector workforce was employed elsewhere.
 The Danish Economic Council concluded in a report in 2006: "The wind power expansion in the 1990s is an example of a policy that was unprofitable from society's point of view, even taking the economic advantages that the wind business enjoyed into consideration."

-Partly mesmerized by Danish wind industry propaganda, the Ontario government has embarked upon a similar exercise in economic and environmental folly.
+Partly mesmerized by the Danish wind industry and its propaganda, the Ontario government has embarked upon a similar exercise in economic and environmental folly.
 When the full costs of this misadventure are revealed — billions of dollars over the next 20 years — the province's recent financial scandals at the Ontario Lottery and Gaming Commission and eHealth will seem trivial in comparison.

 This is the real political scandal in Ontario, upon which we should all be focusing our attention.